Ready to make a deal on a short sale?

 Are short sales bargains?

-From time to time, yes.
-Many people hear the phrase "short sale" and instinctively think of a seller that is in default and needs to sell their home promptly to avert further financial problems.
-This is at times the case and can be an opportunity for a buyer to do well from another's misfortune.
-On the other hand, a lender may consider a short sale even if the seller is current, but property values have declined.
-In cases such as these the discounted price may in fact be in line with current market values rather than below.
+Occasionally.
+Most people hear the term "short sale" and routinely think of a seller that is in default and needs to sell their house fast to avert further financial problems.
+This is occasionally the case and can be an opportunity for a buyer to cash in on another's misfortune.
+More commonly, a lender may consider a short sale even if the seller isn't delinquent with their payments, but property values have depreciated.
+In these instances the "bargain" price may in fact be consistent with actual market values instead of below.

-- Prior to making any purchase offers, do your homework.
-Using a knowledgeable real estate professional from Lake Country Real Estate, Inc. to support your research of a property can help you make knowledgeable decisions.
-We can help reveal to whom the property is titled, the amount owed to the lender, and whether or not a foreclosure notice has been filed.
-Having this info can help you decide how much to offer.
+- Always do your research before making any offers.
+Using a qualified real estate agent from Lake Country Real Estate, Inc. to assist you with researching a property will help you make educated decisions.
+We can help find out to whom the property is titled, the amount owed to the lender, and whether or not a foreclosure notice has been filed.
+Acquiring this info can help you make a decision about how much to offer.

-Get a REALTOR® with short sale experience.
-Lake Country Real Estate, Inc. can aid you in expediting the transaction and make sure you're protected.
-Don't allow inexperience to hinder the closing process.
+Get a REALTOR® with short sale knowledge.
+Lake Country Real Estate, Inc. can assist you in expediting the transaction and make sure you're protected.
+Don't let inexperience impede the closing process.
 Let my experience and knowledge work for you.

-- Even with an experienced real estate agent and under the best of situations, buying a short sale property will probably take longer than a typical real estate transaction.
-Be informed that a majority of short sales will not close in the customary 30 days or less.
-Remember that you're not only having to get approval from the seller, but the lender must also agree to the discounted price.
-In most cases your offer will go before a committee for approval, which will add time - sometimes even 2 to 3 months.
+- Even with an experienced real estate agent and under the best of situations, buying a short sale property will generally take longer than a typical real estate transaction.
+Know that most short sales will not close in less than 30 days.
+Remember that you're not only getting approval from the seller, but the lender must also agree to the discounted price.
+A lot of the time your offer will be sent to a committee to approve or disapprove, which will add time - sometimes even 2 to 3 months.

-- Home protection warranties, buyer credits and allowances, and closing cost concessions are generally not negotiable when dealing with a short sale.
-The lender will sell the property as seen which means the lender isn't going to pay for repairs.
-Be sure to reserve the right to have the property inspected for pests, HVAC, electrical, and other critical areas.
-At Lake Country Real Estate, Inc., when I write an offer, I'm looking out for your interests above all else and will always recommend that you make your offer contingent upon the inspection results.
+- Home protection warranties, buyer credits and allowances, and closing cost concessions are typically not up for negotiation when working with a short sale.
+The lender will sell the property just the way it is which means the lender will not be paying for repairs.
+Make sure you reserve the right to have the property inspected for pests, HVAC, electrical, and other critical areas.
+At Lake Country Real Estate, Inc., when I write an offer, I will be looking out for your interests above all else and will always suggest that you make your offer contingent upon the inspection results.